CezarMocan/worldsinfigures/README.md

 git clone https://github.com/CezarMocan/projections.git
 ```

-3. In the project main directory, install the dependencies by running:
+3. Make sure you are in the project directory (`cd projections`) and then install the dependencies by running:

 ```sh
 npm install